 If you use an excess of masculine-coded terms, you’re likely to deter female applicants.

 These terms are signalling that you’re looking for a specific type of person - and candidates who feel they don’t ‘fit the bill’ will qualify themselves out.

-Masculine coded terms to avoid:
+Masculine-coded terms to avoid:

-You should aim for either feminine or neutral-coded job adverts if you want to improve gender diversity - since men aren’t deterred by feminine language.
+Just a quick glance at our research confirms that if you want more women to apply, you should aim for either feminine or neutral-coded job adverts if you want to improve gender diversity - since men aren’t deterred by feminine language.

 Your job advert should be easy to read - in short, simple sentences.